 As required by Section 14A of the Exchange Act, S&T is providing its shareholders a vote to approve, on a non-binding advisory basis, the compensation of our NEOs as disclosed in this Proxy Statement in accordance with the SEC's rules.
 This vote is not intended to address any specific item of compensation or the compensation of any particular officer, but rather the overall compensation of our NEOs and our compensation philosophy, policies, and practices.
-Pursuant to Section 14A of the Exchange Act, the Board recommended, and the shareholders subsequently approved on an advisory basis at the 2018 annual meeting of shareholders, that this advisory proposal on executive compensation be submitted to shareholders annually.
-This year, S&T's shareholders will again be asked to approve the frequency of the advisory vote on executive compensation.
-See Proposal 4 below.
-Assuming the shareholders approve the frequency of one year, in accordance with the Board's recommendation, the next advisory vote will occur at next year's annual meeting of shareholders.
+Pursuant to Section 14A of the Exchange Act, the Board recommended, and the shareholders subsequently approved on an advisory basis at the 2024 annual meeting of shareholders, that this advisory proposal on executive compensation be submitted to shareholders annually.
+Accordingly, S&T intends to continue holding an advisory vote on compensation of NEOs every year.
+S&T's shareholders will again be asked to approve the frequency of the advisory vote on executive compensation at S&T's 2030 annual meeting.